 Researchers conducted a review of 10 studies dealing with the antimicrobial potential of Tagetes minuta.
-They confirmed that the organic extracts of Tagetes minuta have antimicrobial activity, providing a number of benefits for skin health.
+They confirmed that the organic extracts of Tagetes minuta have antimicrobial activity, providing several benefits for skin health.

 In another study, researchers concluded that African Marigold (Tagetes erecta) has antibacterial effects against certain skin infections.
-They also found that it could be helpful in developing drugs for diseases like dermatitis and acne, and could potentially be developed as a topical antiseptic.
+They also found that it could help develop drugs for diseases like dermatitis and acne and could potentially be developed as a topical antiseptic.